George Washington Bridge: 2010s renovation

+The northern sidewalk reopened in early 2023, after the suspender ropes on that side had been replaced.
+By early 2024, the restoration project was half complete, and workers were restoring the southern sidewalk and its cables.
+The same year, the Port Authority awarded $455 million in contracts for structural steel replacement.
+The suspender cable replacements were almost finished by December 2024, and all of the 592 suspender cables had been replaced by March 2025.
+The National Transportation Safety Board also recommended in early 2025 that the bridge undergo a structural vulnerability assessment, following the Francis Scott Key Bridge collapse in Maryland the previous year.

 Road connections

 New Jersey

 The George Washington Bridge carries I-95 and US 1/9 between New Jersey and New York.
 Coming from New Jersey, US 46 terminates at the state border in the middle of the bridge.
 Further west, I-80, US 9W, New Jersey Route 4, and the New Jersey Turnpike also feed into the bridge via either I-95, U.S. 1/9, or U.S. 46 but end before reaching it.
-I-80 also gives drivers from the Garden State Parkway and Route 17 access to the bridge, and access from it as seen by signage on I-95 south.
+I-80 also gives drivers from the Garden State Parkway and Route 17 access to the bridge, and access to them as seen by signage on I-95 south.
 The Palisades Interstate Parkway connects directly to the bridge's upper level, though not to the lower level; however, a ramp to link the Interstate Parkway to the lower level was proposed in 2000.
 The marginal roads and local streets above the highways are known as GWB Plaza.
-The bridge's toll plaza, which collects tolls from eastbound traffic only, is located on the New Jersey side.
+The bridge's toll plaza, which collects tolls from eastbound/northbound traffic only, is located on the New Jersey side.